emspay/ems-online-zencart/includes/classes/vendors/ems-php/README.md

 ## Getting started

-First create a new API client with your API key and EMS product:
+First create a new API client with your API key

 ```php
 use \GingerPayments\Payment\Ginger;